nbeversl/urtext_docs/README.md

 METADATA()		Applies the given metadata to the output node.
 Accepts any number of key/value pairs with optional timestamps.

-TAG_ALL()		Applies the specific metadata to all nodes in the target node.
-Accepts any number of key/value pairs with optional timestamps, and the option keyword `recursive`, which applies metadata also to all descendants.

-Example:
-TAG_ALL(tasks:due_soon recursive)

 FORMAT()		Formats the output.
 Accepts one or more predefined arguments: